REPRESENT!

 Ideas Can Change the World

 Students in a CAW graphic design class at City-as-School explored the ways art and design can be used to give shape to abstract ideas and advocate for change.
 Using typography, color, and composition, these young designers explored how words and images can be combined to persuade or provoke, turning graphic design into a powerful tool for communication.
 Students began by creating collages inspired by song lyrics.
-Most students used Canva, a digital layout program, to complete their final projects, while others preferred the more immediate and intuitive act of cutting and pasting paper.
+Some students used Canva, a digital layout program, to complete their final projects, while others preferred the more immediate and intuitive act of cutting and pasting paper.

 A Moment of Clarity